 - Go ahead and engage in conflict in a healthy way.

 “You’ll forever wake up the silent apathy in your marriage.
-You’ll also begin moving toward the deeper affection and intimacy you need to keep it alive and growing… ’til death do you part!
+You’ll also begin moving toward the deeper affection and intimacy you need to keep it alive and growing.
+Remember your vow!
+It was promised to be kept ’til death do you part!
 And that’s far more than just a fighting chance!”

 Contented in Silent Apathy